course-details-portlet

 Course content

-The course covers technologies and methods used in the development of web-based solutions.
-Through various projects, the students will learn about frameworks, architectures, languages, formats and standards used in the development of web-applications.
-The course is technology-oriented and it is the achieved level of knowledge and skills that is evaluated in the projects and assignments.
+The course covers technologies and methods used in development of web-applications.
+Through project work and related activities, the students will learn about architectures, languages, formats and standards for web-applications.
+The course is technology-oriented and it is the achieved level of knowledge and skills that is evaluated in the final assessment.

 Learning outcome